worldviewer/react-worldviewer-app/README.md

 ## The State of the Prototype

+(I am currently upgrading the dependencies and adding in authentication and authorization; until that is complete, the functionality will be impacted; accordingly, there is no GitHub Pages deployment at the moment.)

 To experience the discourse layers, swipe vertically.

 Since one of the primary objectives of the app is to teach the epistemological structure of science (and especially what a worldview is), I am now briefly showing a diagram of the users' current layer of discourse when they swipe vertically between them.